faustozamparelli/Blog/content/post/Depressing.md

 for their obsessive behaviour, for them being assholes, <a href="https://www.youtube.com/watch?v=tgPREZkG4rI&list=PLLBxmuPY0SHlWUwAUkzsc_w1Da4YRk7hb">for them steppin on other people's shoes</a>.
     Only after eliminating <a href="https://en.wikipedia.org/wiki/Cancel_culture">cancel culture</a>, maybe people will actually be honest with one another will stop pretending.
 Morality is not as clear as people make it seem, it is relative... success, evolution, progress is highly considered but the steps to get there are considered immoral.
-I will dedicate a whole post about this in the future to not make much confusion, but for now I advise readers of this blog just to read <a href="https://en.wikipedia.org/wiki/On_the_Genealogy_of_Morality">Friedrich Nietzsche’s "On the Genealogy of Morality"</a>
+I will dedicate a whole post about this in the future to not make things messy, but for now I advise readers of this blog just to read <a href="https://en.wikipedia.org/wiki/On_the_Genealogy_of_Morality">Friedrich Nietzsche’s "On the Genealogy of Morality"</a>
 and to watch the movie <a href="https://en.wikipedia.org/wiki/Nightcrawler_(film)">The Nightcrawler</a> with an open mind.